lenadub/detection-and-identification-of-wildlife-populations-from-drone-images/README.md

 notebooks/data_exploration.ipynb
 ```

-This notebook provides an overview of the WAID dataset, including image characteristics, class distribution, and annotation quality.
+This notebook:

+* Verifies dataset integrity
+* Explores class distributions
+* Analyzes bounding box sizes
+* Visualizes representative samples

 ---

 ## Notes

-* All experiments were conducted using Python 3.9+.
+* All experiments were conducted using **Python 3.9+**.
-* Training deep learning models requires a GPU for reasonable performance.
+* Training deep learning models requires a **GPU** for reasonable performance.
+* Raw data and generated outputs are intentionally excluded from version control to ensure reproducibility.